kriyptor/GitHub-Automation/README.md

 <strong>2.
 Chrome webdriver</strong><br>

 # How To Get Selenium
-Simply just do "pip install selenium" in your commande line prompt(make sure you have installed the python in your computer)
+Simply just do <strong>"pip install selenium"</strong> in your commande line prompt (make sure you have installed the python in your computer)

 # How To Get Chrome Webdriver
 <h3>=>To get chrome web driver you have to install chocolatey package manager</h3>